Chiral differential operators via Batalin-Vilkovisky quantization: The system as an infinite-volume limit

 \subsection{Introduction}

-This appendix gives an explanation for where the curved $\beta\gamma$ system comes from.
-The idea is to approach the usual two-dimensional sigma model with Hermitian target in two steps: \begin{enumerate} \item[(1)] we scale the metric on the target manifold until it becomes ``infinitely big" (this drastically simplifies the problem, as we'll show), and \item[(2)] we show that this infinite-volume theory ``splits" into a holomorphic and antiholomorphic theory (physicists use ``chiral and antichiral splitting"). \end{enumerate} The chiral part is the curved $\beta\gamma$ system.
+This appendix gives an explanation for why one might be interested in the curved $\beta\gamma$ system, that is, how one might discover this action functional by studying a limit of a more familiar class of classical field theories.
+The idea is to modify the usual two-dimensional sigma model with Hermitian target in two steps: \begin{enumerate} \item[(1)] we scale the metric on the target manifold until it becomes ``infinitely big" (this drastically simplifies the problem, as we'll show), and \item[(2)] we show that this infinite-volume theory ``splits" into a holomorphic and antiholomorphic theory (physicists use ``chiral and antichiral splitting"). \end{enumerate} The chiral part is the curved $\beta\gamma$ system.

 The core aspects of this construction can be seen by having a complex vector space (or formal disk) as the target manifold.
 After introducing the ingredients of our theory, we rework the usual action functional into a form better suited to our purposes.
 This {\em first-order formulation} of the theory makes the infinite-volume limit easy to understand and motivate.
 Finally, we exploit a special property of the theory --- arising from the interplay between the differential geometry of the source 2-manifold and the target Hermitian manifold --- to obtain the splitting.